HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

 <a hreflang="en" href="https://web.dev/browser-level-image-lazy-loading/">Native lazy-loading</a> has been available since 2019, which allows browsers to do the complex calculations in the most efficient way possible, and only requires that site owners tag images with either `lazy` or `eager`.
 This simple tagging can be a great boon for page and site performance, and can also save a lot of time and effort associated with maintaining your own lazy-loading code.
-As long as you don’t <a hreflang="en" href="https://web.dev/articles/lcp-lazy-loading">inadvertently lazy-load your LCP image</a> at the top of the page, it is an easy win, but we found that only 25% of sites are currently using the `loading=lazy` attribute for their images.
+As long as you don't <a hreflang="en" href="https://web.dev/articles/lcp-lazy-loading">inadvertently lazy-load your LCP image</a> at the top of the page, it is an easy win, but we found that only 25% of sites are currently using the `loading=lazy` attribute for their images.

 ### Layout stability

-Layout stability is an important part of performance that has recently been pushed to the fore with Google’s introduction of Core Web Vitals.
+Layout stability is an important part of performance that has recently been pushed to the fore with Google's introduction of Core Web Vitals.
 Elements of Core Web Vitals are designed to measure and assess the loading experience of a page, and layout stability of a page is an important part of that.
 If a page is constantly moving and re-painting while it is being loaded, this makes it seem like the page is taking much longer to load than it otherwise could if the experience were more predictable and once things load, they remain exactly in the place where they have loaded.

 Since the loading order of content can be different under different conditions, or in different browsers, building and planning around layout stability is a good way to ensure a smooth loading experience regardless of the circumstances.
 The most relevant metrics for evaluating layout stability is Cumulative Layout Shift (CLS) but other aspects of performance like image sizing and lazy loading can also impact layout stability.